hail-is/hail/infra/azure/README.md

 az login
 ```

-## Deploying Hail
+## Running Terraform

 Every resource in Azure must belong to a Resource Group.
 First, obtain
 a resource group and make sure you have Owner permissions for that
 resource group.

-We will first create a Managed Identity which we will use later to
+We will first create a Service Principal which we will use to
 create resources through terraform.
 Run the following
 (this only needs to be run once for a resource group, but it is ok to run it
 more than once).

 ```
-./create_terraform_identity.sh <RESOURCE_GROUP>
+./create_terraform_sp.sh <RESOURCE_GROUP>
-./bootstrap.sh setup_az <RESOURCE_GROUP> # FIXME use service principal
 ```

 Create a `global.tfvars` file with the necessary variables